-According to Chinese legend, the twelve animals quarreled one day as to who was to head the cycle of years.
-The gods were asked to decide and they held a contest: whoever was to reach the opposite bank of the river would be first, and the rest of the animals would receive their years according to their finish.
+According to Chinese legend, the twelve animals quarrelled one day as to who was to head the cycle of years.
+The gods were asked to decide and they held a contest.
+Whoever was to reach the opposite bank of the river would be first, and the rest of the animals would receive their years according to their finish.

-A cultural sidelight of the animal signs in Chinese folklore is that horoscopes have developed around the animal signs, much like monthly horoscopes in the West have been developed for the different moon signs, Pisces, Aries, etc. For example, a Chinese horoscope may predict that a person born in the Year of the Horse would be, cheerful, popular, and loves to compliment others.
+A cultural sidelight of the animal signs in Chinese folklore is that horoscopes have developed around the animal signs.
+Much like monthly horoscopes in the West have been developed for the different moon signs, Pisces, Aries, etc. Chinese horoscope may predict that a person born in the Year of the Horse would be, cheerful and popular.
+They alsolove to compliment others.
 These horoscopes are amusing, but not regarded seriously by the Chinese people.